cea-trust-platform/MEDCoupling_tutos/README.md

 # Set runtime environment

-Working in a MEDCoupling environement is required.
+Working in a MEDCoupling environment is required.
 For that, you should do the
 following:

 - For a `TRUST` user: